AureaFlamma/portfolio_vercel/plan.md

-1. Margin/padding between title and paragraph/gallery- make consistent
+1. Margin/padding between title and paragraph/gallery- make consistent.
+Also, sizing of floating menus
 2. Resize: especially Project to make more fit on one page
-3. DRY the Projects Card
+3. DRY the Projects Card DONE
+4. Optimise the nav menu icons to use library